Domino joiner: History and description

 First introduced in 2005, it came to the US market in 2007.

 The core idea for this type of a tool came from German master cabinetmaker Vitus Rommel.

-It envisioned a tool that can cut a mortise in single operation – putting it on par with a biscuit joiner on speed while allowing for a more flexible and potentially stronger floating-tenon joint.
+It envisioned a tool that can cut a mortise in a single operation – putting it on par with a biscuit joiner for speed while allowing for a stronger floating-tenon joint.

 The tool implementation by Festool involves a router-like spinning shaft with a special shape cutter bit.
 The shaft also moves sideways, allowing to cut full round-ended mortises in a single operation.
 Each plunge creates a mortise that is sized to accept a standard Domino loose tenon with an oval-shaped cross section.

 The original tool supported cutter sizes from 4 mm to 10 mm with available tenon sizes from 4×20 mm up to 10×50 mm.
 This allowed joints in stock as thin as 10 mm.
 Later a bigger tool was introduced allowing tenon sizes up to 14×140 mm, opening many carpentry use cases for the tool family.

 The tool series was envisioned from the beginning for high workflow efficiency, namely: